Malachi E. Bravo

 Biography

-Amanda Ornelas Arreguin earned her BBA in Business Management from May’s Business School at Texas A&M University in 2017.
-She then attended St. Mary’s University School of Law, graduating in 2020.
-During law school, Amanda was actively involved in the Hispanic Law Student Association, the Women’s Law Association, and the Society of Oil and Gas Law Students.
-She has represented clients across South Texas in various areas of law, including real estate, oil and gas, estate planning, landlord/tenant disputes, and commercial litigation.
+Amanda Ornelas Arreguin earned her B.B.A. in Business Management from Mays Business School at Texas A&M University in 2017.
+She went on to receive her J.D. from St. Mary’s University School of Law in 2020, where she was an active member of the Hispanic Law Student Association, the Women’s Law Association, and the Society of Oil and Gas Law Students.

 Education